top of page

 • Regularly review policies and procedures to remove barriers to participation.

-C. Workplace & Meeting Environment
+Workplace & Meeting Environment

 • Foster a safe and respectful environment that values diversity.